Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, service frequency across all routes amounts to 77 trips per day, which translates to approximately 8 weekly trips per individual stop.
+Service frequency averages 77 trips per day across all routes, equating to approximately 8 weekly trips per individual stop.

 Frequently Asked Questions - Transport